 On the good life ferry

 I mentioned already, that Köpenick is my favorite area in Berlin.
 But my very favorite part is the one along the F23 ferry.
 It is a bit complicated to find, as there is no direct bus or tram link to the ferry.
 The fastest way from “Rathausplatz Köpenick” is the Tram 62 which also passes the “Strandbad Köpenick” until the end stop “Rahnsdorf Waldschänke”.
-From there we navigated ourself to the end “Müggelwerderweg”, the 4-station ferry route is marked on Google Maps, so it’s not too hard to find, but about 10 minutes’ walk.
+From there we navigated ourself to the end “Müggelwerderweg”, the 4-station ferry route is marked on Google Maps, so it’s not too hard to find, but about 15 minutes’ walk from the tram stop.

 Worldtrip Berlin Tip: Check the map before and inform, what you want to do in the area.
 It offers basically everything what around water activities such as canoe, beach bathes, house boats, BBQ boats, stand up paddling, yachting, option for walking/bike riding and for sure several wonderful restaurants at the waterside and a small fish restaurant at the last stop “Kruggasse”.